Andrew Kurauchi

 Software Engineering Intern and Instructor Caelum — São Paulo, Brazil

-Teaching: Taught Android development, Object-Oriented Programming with Java.
+1. Taught Android Development and Object-Oriented Programming with Java.

 Education